dimgel/cpp-linux-scripts/README.md

 2. [Optional] Check its source code: update GCC options used to compile your scripts; remove "Recompiling..." message if it messes with our scripts' output.

 3. Compile and install it.
-I install to /usr/local/bin, so I run this command as root.
+I install to `/usr/local/bin`, so I run this command as root.
 You can install it anywhere you want, just don't forget to edit path in `hello.cpp`'s shebang line.
-I use gcc 7.3.0, so I explicitly link libstdc++fs.a which implements std::experimental::filesystem.
+I use gcc 7.3.0, so I explicitly link `libstdc++fs.a` which implements `std::experimental::filesystem`.

         # g++ build-n-run.cpp -lstdc++fs -o /usr/local/bin/build-n-run

 4. Create directory for compiled scripts.
-Its full path must be the same as installed program's plus ".compiled" suffix.
+Its full path must be the same as installed program's plus `.compiled` suffix.
 If that directory is shared among multiple users, grant global access to it.

         # mkdir /usr/local/bin/build-n-run.compiled
         # chmod a+rwx /usr/local/bin/build-n-run.compiled